turingschool/front-end-curriculum/projects/fitlit.md

 ### Iteration 2 - Hydration

 **Data:**
-Using a similar class structure idea for a user and a user repository, create classes and methods that can calculate:
+Create classes and methods that can calculate:

 * For a user (identified by their `userID` - this is the same for all methods requiring a specific user's data), the average fluid ounces consumed per day for all time
 * For a user, how many fluid ounces they consumed for a specific day (identified by a date)